synergetics-ai/synergetics-sdk/docs/react.md

 - open it [in modal window](/embed/modal)
 - see all available [configuration options](/embed/configuration)

-If you want to create a form so you can embed it, sign up for a [Typeform](https://typeform.com) account or head to our documentation for the [Create API](/create/).
+If you want to create a form so you can embed it, sign up for a Synergetics AI (https://synergetics.ai/) account.